tm-LBenson/reading-notes/401-notes/read-08.md

 ### If Authentication is “you are who you say you are,” what is Authorization?

+  Authorization is having permission to access data because of the role assigned to who you are.

 ### Name three primary rules defined for RBAC.

+>Role assignment: A subject can exercise a permission only if the subject has selected or been assigned a role.
+>Role authorization: A subject's active role must be authorized for the subject.
+With rule 1 above, this rule ensures that users can take on only roles for which they are authorized.
+>Permission authorization: A subject can exercise a permission only if the permission is authorized for the subject's active role.
+With rules 1 and 2, this rule ensures that users can exercise only permissions for which they are authorized.

 ### Describe RBAC to a non-technical friend.